ENIAC: Programmers

+During World War II, while the U.S. Army needed to compute ballistics trajectories, many women were interviewed for this task.
+At least 200 women were hired by the Moore School of Engineering to work as "computers" and six of them were chosen to be the programmers of ENIAC.
+Betty Holberton, Kay McNulty, Marlyn Wescoff, Ruth Lichterman, Betty Jean Jennings, and Fran Bilas programmed the ENIAC to perform calculations for ballistics trajectories electronically for the Army's Ballistic Research Laboratory.
+While men having the same education and experience were designated "professionals", these women were designated "subprofessionals", though they had professional degrees in mathematics and were highly trained mathematicians.

-Kay McNulty, Betty Jennings, Betty Snyder, Marlyn Meltzer, Fran Bilas, and Ruth Lichterman were the first programmers of the ENIAC.
-They were not, as computer scientist and historian Kathryn Kleiman was once told, "refrigerator ladies", i.e., models posing in front of the machine for press photography.
-Nevertheless, some of the women did not receive recognition for their work on the ENIAC in their lifetimes.
+These women were not "refrigerator ladies", i.e., models posing in front of the machine for press photography, as then computer scientist undergrad Kathryn Kleiman discovered in her own research as opposed to what she was told by a historian in computing.
+However, some of the women did not receive recognition for their work on the ENIAC in their entire lifetimes.
 After the war ended, the women continued to work on the ENIAC.
 Their expertise made their positions difficult to replace with returning soldiers.
+Later in the 1990s, Kleiman learned that most of the ENIAC programmers were not invited to the ENIAC's 50th anniversary event.
+So she made it her mission to track them down and record their oral histories.
+"They were shocked to be discovered," Kleiman says.
+"They were thrilled to be recognized, but had mixed impressions about how they felt about being ignored for so long."
+Kleiman released a book on the six female ENIAC programmers in 2022.

 These early programmers were drawn from a group of about two hundred women employed as computers at the Moore School of Electrical Engineering at the University of Pennsylvania.
 The job of computers was to produce the numeric result of mathematical formulas needed for a scientific study, or an engineering project.
 They usually did so with a mechanical calculator.
 The women studied the machine's logic, physical structure, operation, and circuitry in order to not only understand the mathematics of computing, but also the machine itself.
 This was one of the few technical job categories available to women at that time.
 Betty Holberton (née Snyder) continued on to help write the first generative programming system (SORT/MERGE) and help design the first commercial electronic computers, the UNIVAC and the BINAC, alongside Jean Jennings.
 McNulty developed the use of subroutines in order to help increase ENIAC's computational capability.